Statement of Safeguarding Children

 If you have a concern about the Headteacher, please contact Mel Simmonds (Chair of Governors) via:

 If you have concerns about any child, you can contact Children’s Services Social Care direct on:

 01803 208100 or out of hours: 0300 456 4876

 Prevent is part of the government's overall counter-terrorism strategy which is called CONTEST.
 The aim of Prevent is to reduce the threat from terrorism by stopping people becoming terrorists or supporting terrorism.
 To find out more please visit the links below.
-If you have any terrorist concerns please speak with the Designated Safeguarding Lead, Mrs Sally Davies.
+If you have any terrorist concerns please speak with the Prevent Lead, Mrs Rebecca Goddard.

 Please email: firstname.lastname@example.org if you would like to request any of the policies in a different format.